sp260/TweetsClassification/README.md

 (tested on Ubuntu system)

-If you want to add more training datain the corpus folder, please refer to the annotation guide and be sure that the file name started with "groupe".
+If you want to add more training data in the corpus folder, please refer to the annotation guide and be sure that the file name starts with "groupe".

 ## Installation